A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Results and Discussion

 \emph{Location}: Assuming that \src\ is located at the Galactic center (a reasonable assumption given the high $N_H$, dust-scattering halo, and position offset of $<20$ arcsec from Sgr A*), its distance to Sgr A* is $\simlt0.7$ pc.
 Based on three-body simulations of stellar binaries orbiting Sgr A*, \cite{Bortolas2017} postulated that supernova (SN) eruptions would result in the ejection of NSs from within the influence radius of the SMBH, while their BH counterparts would remain clustered in the central pc.
 Similarly, \cite{Panamarev2019} found that N-body simulations of stellar dynamics in the nuclear star cluster (NSC) resulted in the removal of most NSs through their natal kicks, while $>10^4$ BHs remained; NS binaries are particularly susceptible to disruption even if they do not leave the NSC, since they become wide and therefore don't survive the dense stellar environment. \cite{Jurado2024} also found that for a realistic initial stellar density distribution $\alpha=1.5$, most post-SN BHs remain bound to the SMBH, while a majority of their NS counterparts escape.
 This hypothesis is empirically supported by the observed distributions of identified NS-LMXBs and candidate BH-LMXBs in the Galactic center region.
 As highlighted by \cite{Mori2021}, BH-LMXB candidates are concentrated around the central pc, while NS-LMXBs are distributed more uniformly in radius out to a distance of $\sim50$ pc, with none identified within the central pc.
 The location of \src\ is therefore more consistent with the BH-LMXB population in the Galactic center.

-\emph{Lack of NS signatures}: As discussed in Section \ref{subsec:bb_fits}, NS transients often show a thermal emission component emanating from surface hotspots or the boundary layer.
-This emission is generally hotter than the disk blackbody emission and emanates from a smaller surface region \citep{Ponti2018}.
-We observe no signs of such an emission component.
-Likewise, we observe no temporal signatures common to NS transients: no type I X-ray bursts, and no pulsations are evident in the data.

-While none of the characteristics outlined above are themselves definitive in distinguishing BH from NS LMXBs, taken together, they are strongly indicative of a BH-LMXB designation for \src.
-This would make \src\ the fourth candidate BH transient to outburst within a projected distance of $<1$ pc from Sgr A*, the other three being CXOGC J174540.0–290031 \citep{Muno2005}, SWIFT J174540.7-290015, and SWIFT J174540.2-290037 \citep{Mori2019}.
+While some of the characteristics outlined above are themselves not definitive in distinguishing BH from NS LMXBs, taken together, they are strongly indicative of a BH-LMXB designation for \src.
+This would reaffirm \src/\Swft\ as the third candidate BH transient to outburst within a projected distance of $<1$ pc from Sgr A*, the other two being CXOGC J174540.0–290031 \citep{Muno2005} and SWIFT J174540.7-290015 \citep{Mori2019}.
 Combined with the 12 quiescent BH-LMXB (qBH-LMXB) candidates identified within the central 30 arcsec of our Galaxy \citep{Hailey2018, Mori2021}, these sources are thought to be representative of an even larger population of hundreds of BH-LMXBs that inhabit the central pc \citep{Morris1993, Hailey2018, Generozov2018, Panamarev2019, Mori2021}. \\